 You can regularly dust the leaves or (what I like to do is) take your plant outside weekly and when you’re giving it a good water, then you can also wash off the leaves which will keep them looking nice and shiny!

-Oh, I love all the terracotta tones in this beautiful warm bedroom.
-Terracotta pots work so well in creating a cohesive style among the plants whilst the warmth is carried through to the tones in the doona, light pendant and wooden laptop table.
-So warm and inviting!
+Adding plants in terracotta pots is perfect for creating a beautifully warm looking bedroom.
+Terracotta pots work so well in creating a cohesive style among the plants.
+And you can carry the warmth through to the tones in your doona, pendant light and wooden furniture for a really warm and inviting look.

-So there we have it – 35 bedroom plants and ways you can incorporate them into your space!
-I especially love the bedrooms that have plants displayed at different levels and in different ways such as hanging, on a shelf or planter and on the floor.
+So there we have it – 25+ bedrooms featuring plants for inspo on ways you can incorporate them into your space!
+I especially love the bedrooms that have plants displayed at different levels and in a variety of ways such as hanging, on a shelf or planter and on the floor.
 And my bedroom plant picks would definitely be monsteras, fiddle leaf figs and ivys.

 What do you think?
 How are you going to display your plants and which plants will you be adding to your bedroom?
 Let me know in the comments below!